“I’ll give you power, little toy. Three nights.”

 “We went through training when I was young, because of my father’s position.
 Please, listen to the experts.”

 GM: The 40- or 50-something decades-practiced Mafia-busting federal prosecutor, who’s the son of another decades-practiced Mafia-busting D.A., who’s taught Stephen everything he knows about the Mafia, who’s in turn taught Celia everything she knows about the Mafia (in less than a year), doesn’t correct the 19-year-old girl who’s dressed to look younger than her age, and who’s telling him to listen to real experts.
-Or correct her about state senators’ families being unlikely to receive such training.
+Or correct her about state senators’ families being unlikely to receive training that Celia did, in fact, never receive.

 Instead, he looks at her like she’s a real adult who actually knows what she’s talking about, and simply says, “The scenario you’re describing would be out of character for them.
 But I’ll tell Danielle to watch the phone in case.”